Wondering if your BPD ex will come back to you? Trying to get your ex back? Read this article.

 I don’t sugar coat things.
 If you want your BPD ex back, then this first lesson is truly the most important of them all.

-Learning to accept responsibility and avoid making further mistakes (which will only push your partner further away) is a big part of my BPD Relationship Blueprint course.
+Learning to accept responsibility and avoid making further mistakes (which will only push your partner further away) is a major part to success.

 People that like to throw labels around and blame others for their own misfortune never find success in their relationships (and life) because they’re too worried about protecting their ego.